CoprHD/coprhd-controller/tools/coprhd-flocker-driver/README.md

 A sample vagrant environment help
 Please refer to ClusterHQ/Flocker documentation for usage.
 A sample deployment and application can be found at to be updated

+Tested the coprHD
+1. Ubuntu – 14.04.03 – LTS
+2. Flocker – 1.10.2
+3. Docker – 1.10.1 - build 9e83765
+4. 2 Node setup

+The below test case have been tested

+1. Using docker start a application and provision a volume on demand
+2. Using docker move a application from one node to another node with persistent storage

+Docker commands are below

+docker run -v <volume-name>:/data --volume-driver=<driver-name> -ti busybox sh

+Debug:

+	The log files are /var/log/flocker

 ## Future
 - Add Chap protocol support for iSCSI
 - Add